openwisp/openwisp-controller/docs/user/rest-api.rst

     POST /api/v1/controller/location/

-If you are creating an ``indoor`` location, you can use this endpoint to create floorplan for the location.
+If you are creating an ``indoor`` location, you can use this endpoint to create floor plan for the location.

-The following example demonstrates creating floorplan along with location in a single request.
+The following example demonstrates creating floor plan along with location in a single request.

 .. code-block:: text